 How to use a safety razor

-Since Jungle Culture launched in 2018, we have helped thousands of people make the switch from single-use disposable razors, to a more sustainable shave with safety razors!
+Shaving with a safety razor is easy!
+Since Jungle Culture launched in 2018, we have helped thousands of people make the switch from single-use disposable razors, to a more sustainable shave with reusable razors!

 And whilst safety razors are vastly cheaper in the long-run than buying single-use, and better for the environment, it can be a little daunting making that switch, which has prompted our team to write a guide explaining everything you need to know to get started with your sustainable razor!